jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### Before Microdata

 Here's a screenshot of the page to mark up.
-As we add Microdata to the page, the appearance of the page will not change at all.
+As we add Microdata markup, the appearance of the page will not change at all.
 The page uses a grid system to place the image on the left and the metadata to the right.

-These students are jumping from excitement to learn more about HTML5 Microdata and Schema.org!
+These students are jumping with excitement to learn more about HTML5 Microdata and Schema.org!

 <p>